12shubham1/ats_puzzle/signal_processing/README.md

 ## Results

-It was identified that the signal is linked to the trade data by the following patter:
+It was identified that the signal is linked to the arrival of trades by the following pattern:

 `If the signal stayed constant for less than N seconds (0.9s <= N <= 1s), there was a trade arriving/identified in the trade data.`